 The Directors are entitled to remuneration for their services from the Master Fund, please refer to the accompanying Master Fund financial statements for details of remuneration paid to the Directors.

-At 31 December 2022, Directors and persons so connected held the following Participating Shares in the Company.
+At 31 December 2023, Directors and parties so connected held the following Participating Shares in the Company.